antonycourtney/antsrants/content/blog/oneref/index.md

 ---
 title: OneRef - Simple Functional State Management for React
 date: "2019-03-03T22:12:03.284Z"
+description: A detailed description of the OneRef state management library
 ---

 <strong>UNPUBLISHED DRAFT</strong>: This is an unpublished draft.
 If you are reading this, it is hopefully because I invited you to review this. <strong>Please do not share the link to